Division of Humanities

 454. Creative Writing Workshop: Nonfiction

 This course will use a workshop approach for students who are interested in developing their skills in a kind of writing which combines elements of journalism, such as the feature article, with elements of the literary, such as the personal essay.
 In addition, students will also develop their essay skills in the form of the personal narrative and travel writing.
 In essence this course treats the various forms of the essay with a special emphasis on the creative ways the genre can be interpreted and rewritten.
 Readings of representative essays will be included.
 Prerequisite: Introduction to Creative Writing.
-(Students who completed Freshman Creative Writing or Intermediate Creative Writing in previous years are also eligible to register.)
+(Students who completed Introduction to Creative Writing or Intermediate Creative Writing in previous years are also eligible to register.)
 Primarily intended for juniors and seniors.

 190, 290, 390, 490.
 Internship